atoserik/Rasp-VPN-CustomFW/README.md

 9. Submit the command: `systemctl daemon-reload`

 #### These are the commands to start the OpenVPN server ####
 If everything is ok you can start the openvpn server with the command:

-`systemctl start openvpn-server@server`
+- `systemctl start openvpn-server@server`

-after that you can check that both the services created are active with the commands:
+After that you can check that both the services created are active with the commands:

-`systemctl status custom_fw.service`
+- `systemctl status custom_fw.service`
-`systemctl status openvpn-server@server`
+- `systemctl status openvpn-server@server`

 #### Config of the clients ####
 Since I found preferable to push the client config from the server the client.conf remained the same, but the protocol and the references to the openvpn server.

-##### This version of the repo is vulnerable to man in the middle as described at http://openvpn.net/howto.html#mitm to avoid this more config are needed, but seems well documented.
+##### This version of the repo is vulnerable to man in the middle as described at http://openvpn.net/howto.html#mitm more config are needed to avoid this risk, but seems well documented.